-Do You Need Dental Bridges
+Do You Need Dental Partials?

 Finally, Maryland bonded bridges (also known as a resin-bonded bridge) use a special plastic material for the teeth.
 They are held in place with a metal skeleton with metal wings on the bridge sides.
 This is the least common option, but in some cases it will be your best match.
-Talk with your dentist about bridge options for you.
+Talk with your dentist about options for you.

 Request an appointment.
 Our team is here to help.